kellyrmilligan/hapi-react-redux/README.md

   return store.dispatch(fetchTrunks())//dispatch an async action }
 ```

+The [reactRouterFetch](https://github.com/kellyrmilligan/react-router-fetch) module is used to call the static methods on the matched route handlers. it will call the fetch method with the react router params(path params), the query(`?id=whatever`), and the redux `dispatch` and `getState` methods.

 ## Reducers
 This library provides a set of reducers to add to your store configuration to facilitate the server rendering process to add it's data to the redux store.